 Interviewers are much like psychologists.
-They’re trying to creep inside your ear, climb through your eustachian tube, go through the passages of your … well, basically they crawl through your head until they have located the winding pathway of your brain to analyze – but they must be clever about it.
+They creep inside your ear, climb through your Eustachian tube, go through the passages of your … well, basically they crawl inside your head until they have located the winding pathway to your brain.
+But they must be clever about it!
 You can imagine with so many different people coming through their office, they quickly become bored and must use new techniques of comprehending your noggin’s intellect.
 A common question that can be used is, ‘How would your coworkers describe you?’.
-While this may feel like an innocent question, simplistic even; realize that your interviewer is really trying to snoop into your thought process to determine what kind of individual you truly are.
+While this may feel like an innocent question, simplistic even, realise that your interviewer is really trying to snoop into your thought process to determine what kind of individual you truly are.
 So, how do you respond to such a question?

-You may want to respond by using generic terms such as, ‘I’m happy, loyal, energetic,’ but remember that such terms can easily be used to refer to a dog.
-(Sure, they are great companions, but likely are not suitable working partners.)
+You may want to respond by using generic terms such as, ‘I’m happy, loyal and energetic’, but remember that such terms can easily be used to refer to a dog.
+(Sure, they are great companions, but likely are not suitable in the work environment.)
 It’s important to think of a few different synonyms to quickly spit back then add to them later.

 ✔️ Coworkers: Seek out your former coworkers and ask them how they would describe you.
-You may be hit by surprise.
+You may be surprised.

-✔️ Internet: The internet is another good resource where you can find keywords such as
+✔️ Internet: The internet is another great resource where you can find keywords such as

-❌ Enemies: Perhaps something that is not such a good idea is to question those coworkers you have previously deemed as enemies.
+❌ Enemies: Perhaps something that is not a good idea is to question coworkers you have previously deemed as enemies.
 The result could lead to far from pleasant replies.

-Another idea is to draw upon how your close friends would describe you.
-Is it the same as what your coworkers would say?
+Another idea is to draw upon your close friends.
+Would they describe you the same way as your coworkers?
 If not, what are the differences?
 And why are there differences?
-The last thing you want your interviewer to question is if you have multiple personality disorder.
+The last thing you want is for your interviewer to question if you have multiple personality disorder.
 If you do, it might be high time to schedule that put-off psychologist appointment you have been meaning to schedule and get on meds to calm the voices.
 (Bright News: if you find the right asylum, you may not have to look for work.
-Think about it, they will feed you and may even be given a nice white padded room to live in.)
+Think about it – you will be fed and may blossom in a squishy white padded room!
+What a thought, eh?)

 Every question has a reason behind it.
 In these cases, your interviewer is trying to cypher what kind of work environment you are accustomed to and if you are adaptable to their company atmosphere.
-Your skill sets are of course important, but at the end of the day, does your personality make the cut?
+Your skill sets are important, but at the end of the day, does your personality fit the bill?

-However, if the questions become too focused on describing your coworker, it is hoped that you really are experiencing an interview and not a covert operation led by MI6 regarding your coworker.
-If you suspect this, you probably should get out a-sap.
+However, if the questions become too focused on describing a single coworker, it is possible that you aren’t actually participating in an interview for a job, rather you are being questioned by an MI6 agent!
+If you suspect as much, you probably should get out a-sap!

-As you have probably determined by this article, there are hidden meanings and messages to everything said and done.
+As you have probably determined by this article, there are hidden meanings and messages behind everything said and done.
 Even if you are not aware of hidden communicating between you and your interviewer, it is happening much like how one bee does a little jig to alert the other bees.
-If you have reached the question on, ‘How would your coworkers describe you’, it is likely that the interviewer has deemed you professionally fit for the company and now must determine your interpersonal skills.
-Are you a good communicating?
+Therefore, if you have reached the question, ‘How would your coworkers describe you’, it is likely that the interviewer has deemed you professionally fit for the company and now must determine your interpersonal skills.
+Are you a good communicator?
 Good at listening?
 What about your empathy level?

 Remember, when trying to win over the interviewer, it’s important to think thoughtfully about how others perceive you and hone in on those answers.
 Choosing to respond by using the company’s personal core values is another great idea.
 Just do not to draw too much from it, otherwise, it will not be believable.
-Lastly, remember this, no matter where you work, every company, firm, astrology facility, whatever, look for honest people and while most can see through lies, know that astrology people can determine what you are truly doing by reading the stars.
+Lastly, remember that no matter where you work, every company, firm, astrology facility, whatever, look for honest people and while most can see through lies, know that astrology people can determine who you truly are by reading the stars.
 Good luck in your future endeavours and know with the right tools, anything is possible.